 In addition, we have spent MNT1.7 billion to help explore and investigate new water resources for Khanbogd soum centre.
 Further tests and modelling will take place to help develop a detailed plan for a sustainable new water source for the town.

 Managing air quality

 To ensure the best possible quality of air locally, we are committed to managing dust, greenhouse gas emissions, and noise and vibration from our operations.

 Dust control and suppression

-Dust storms occur frequently in the Gobi.
-We have measures in place to combat any increases in dust levels from our operations, including blasting, loading and unloading, and vehicle movement.
+Dust storms occur frequently in the Umnugovi region.
+We have measures in place to combat any increase in dust levels from our operations, including blasting, loading and unloading, and vehicle movement.

-We regularly monitor dust levels at 33 monitoring points installed at strategic locations inside and outside the mine.
-This helps us to ensure we are meeting our regulatory requirements.
+We monitor dust levels at 33 monitoring points installed at strategic locations inside and outside the mine to ensure we are meeting our regulatory requirements.

 Managing greenhouse gas emissions